Leilazehui/Leilazehui.github.io/Project_&_Competition/WeGoAlgae.md

 - Provide technical insights and suggestions for the designer in the team focusing on the hardware and also electrical parts of the product
 - Conducted basic study on Microalgae's properties, background ppt for the project which explains the functions and benefits of microalgae to the environment.

+I was introducing background of this project and what is microalgae to the participants
 ![Microalgae Workshop](https://github.com/Leilazehui/Leilazehui.github.io/blob/main/Assets/introducing_algae.jpg)